jinyu-tn/EC601_Project/Plans and Work Split.md

    * Finish the function of calculate daily,monthly and yearly finance trasactions.

 ### Work Split:
-Raj Vipani: Login anbd logout
+Raj Vipani: Login and logout.
    *  Code for the login, registration, connect with google account
    *  Login UI, Registration UI
    *  Connection to database and store user account info there

 Zhenfei Yu: Record and Store the spending by items, dates and money.

-Jinyu Tian: Calculate my daily, monthly and yearly finance transactions
+Jinyu Tian: Calculate my daily, monthly and yearly finance transactions.

+## Oct.28-Nov.04:
+### Finish the function of check how much a user spent on  a specific category, like food, transport, clothing, etc.## Oct.21-Oct.28:
+### Give advice on upgrading consumption pattern